HarrisZT/kzaudio/README.md

 # kzaudio
-a simple audio framework for use in games
+a compact audio framework suitable for 2D games